+ What does a copywriter do?

 This is very much a case of ‘does what it says on the tin’.
 Brand voice guidelines - also known as brand tone of voice guidelines - are essentially written standards to guide anyone creating content for that brand.
 They will include elements such as the brand’s offering, personality and values, its target client personas and client relationship, key messaging and a detailed style guide.
 For more information, read our post on ‘What is brand tone of voice and why does it matter?’

 Different copywriters charge in different ways, but at Rin Hamburgh & Co we have spent a lot of time creating a fee structure that is based on a combination of time, experience, complexity of project and value added.
-We use set day rates as a basis for copywriting and consultancy work, with tiers based on business size, as well as package fees for unique products such as our Editorial Calendar and Brand Voice.
+We use set day rates as a basis for copywriting and consultancy work, with tiers based on business size, as well as package fees for unique products such as our Brand Voice Guidelines , Content Audit & Strategy package and the Blogging Calendar & Starter Pack.

 Simply put, because number of words doesn’t equate amount of effort or value added.
 For example, creating a strapline or mission statement - which would be just a few words - is a much more complicated process than writing a 1,000 word blog post, and has much greater long term value for the client.
 In many cases it’s actually harder to write fewer words.
 As 17th century inventor and writer once said, “I’m sorry I wrote you such a long letter; I didn’t have time to write a short one.”

-If you have brand voice guidelines, client personas or any other relevant strategy documents, these are very helpful for helping us create a suitable brief.
+If you have brand voice guidelines, client personas or any other relevant strategy documents, these are very useful for helping us create a suitable brief.
 However, where these are not available we will use the briefing session to gather all the information we need from you.
-Oh, and we do sometimes ask for 50% of the fee up front, depending on the size of the project.

 Unfortunately not.
 The truth is that we’ve found it doesn’t save time in the long run and can actually make the creative process harder.
 We always include a thorough briefing in every project, during which we’ll draw out the information we need to create you powerful marketing copy to help your brand stand out from the crowd.
 We hope you’ll agree that if you’re going to pay a professional to write your copy for you, you may as well take advantage of their skills and dedicate your time to what you do best.

-Our blogging packages start at two posts per month, because we honestly believe anything less really isn’t worth doing, as this post on blogging stats argues.
-All include regular briefing sessions as well as quarterly review meetings.
-At each briefing session we collaboratively decide on the content for the upcoming period, and then get as much factual information from the client as is needed.
+Our blogging packages start at two posts per month, because we honestly believe anything less really isn’t worth doing.
+All include regular briefing sessions as well as review meetings.
+At each briefing session we collaboratively decide on the content for the upcoming period, and then get as much factual information from you as is needed.
 We then work on first draft copy, which you can comment on during the amends process.
 We use Google Docs to make sharing and copying simple and efficient.

 Don’t worry, we won’t just dump a first draft on your lap and run off.
 We build in two amends stages as standard for all our copywriting projects.
 This is just a guideline though, and we are committed to working with our clients until they are happy with every word.
 The only time we would need to revisit the original quote is if the brief changes significantly during the course of the project - but we would discuss this with you first.